Laura Tabone Debates The Myths, Mysteries And Legends Of Ancient Gozo.

 Join Us and Discover the lesser-known Neolithic temples on Gozo.

 More than five thousand years ago humans needed to spend nearly all their waking hours dedicated to survival-related tasks such as farming and tool-making.
 This was the Neolithic period or the new Stone Age.
+It was ancient Gozo.
 A time when hunter-gatherers had begun to develop a more settled lifestyle.
 Although this change in their daily routine finally afforded them a little spare energy to invest in areas unrelated to survival, the megaliths are still a monumental (excuse the pun) accomplishment.
 They would have required engineering skills and people organisation that is quite beyond what might be expected of these prehistoric settlers.

 There is no proven connection between the temple culture of Malta and Gozo and other stone-obsessed societies but the similarities are fascinating, nonetheless.
 With talk of astronomical alignments and sacred landscapes, this period of history is mysterious and alluring.
 These prehistoric ancients went to tremendous efforts to move stones weighing tonnes and although there are many theories as to why they did this, there’s no ultimate explanation for it.
 Lay Researchers tend to skip a lot of the facts in favour of alien explanations or levitation!